Section 179

 • Strategic Planning: Proper timing and strategy can help mitigate the tax impact.
 Discuss potential scenarios and strategies with your tax professional.

-Section 179 is a powerful tax tool for businesses looking to invest in new equipment and technology.
 Understanding its benefits, limitations, and potential tax implications is crucial for making informed financial decisions.
 Always consult with a tax professional to navigate the complexities of Section 179 and maximize your business’s tax savings.
 Stay informed about yearly updates and adapt your strategies accordingly to ensure you take full advantage of this valuable provision.

 For more detailed information and personalized advice, contact Liberty Capital Group, Inc. We are here to help you understand and leverage Section 179 to grow your business.
 None of these should be construed as tax or financial advice.
 Always consult your tax professional.